 This is the first ranking element Google encounters when it visits a web page, and is arguably still one of the most critical on page ranking factors in regards to general SEO.

-- Get a Google My Business Page (make sure address matches that on your website)
+- Get a Google Business Profile (make sure the address matches that on your website)

-- Get citations (make sure address matches that on your Google My Business page)
+- Get citations (make sure address matches the one on your Google Business Profile)

 - Get reviews